twin rock beach

 Rugged, rustic, riveting.
 The island province of Catanduanes is all these and more.

 The province, being geographically located in the easternmost part of the Bicol region facing the Pacific Ocean, has been called “The Land of the Howling Wind” for a reason – it is, more often than not, the starting point of tropical storms entering the country.
-Strong winds bring ceaseless, barreling waves to its shores, thus transforming it to majestic beaches perfect for surfing, swimming or sightseeing.
+Strong winds bring ceaseless, barreling waves to its shores, thus transforming it into majestic beaches perfect for surfing, swimming, or sightseeing.

 But then again, this island province bordered by water has more to offer.
 With 11 municipalities of distinct characteristics and charm, Catanduanes is a budding tourist destination in Bicol that gives travelers a genuine encounter with nature and culture.
-“The Happy Island”, as it is now fondly called, exudes raw and unspoilt beauty evident in the bodies of water and land formations that constitute the island.
+“The Happy Island”, now fondly called, exudes raw and unspoiled beauty evident in the bodies of water and land formations that constitute the island.

 rocks puraran beach

-If you’re planning to visit Catanduanes soon, which I highly recommend you do, include these destinations in your itinerary.
+If you plan to visit Catanduanes soon, I highly recommend including these destinations in your itinerary.

 For sightseeing and nature tripping: